garethcarvalho/comp4522-asg1/README.md

 ### Rolling Back

-When a failure occurs, it happens at a point in time where the data in the main memory has changed and a log has been created, but it has not been committed to secondary memory.
-To handle the failure, we look at the most recent `Log` in the log list, and reverse the transaction in the main memory using the `attribute`, `before_value`, `after_value` and `person_id` properties of the `Log`.
+When a failure occurs, it happens at a point in time where the data in the main memory has changed and a log has been created, but the data has not been committed to secondary memory.
+To handle the failure, the program looks at the most recent `Log` in the log list, and reverse the transaction in the main memory using the `attribute`, `before_value`, `after_value` and `person_id` properties of the `Log`.

 After the transaction is reversed, the status of the `Log` is set to `False`, as the transaction failed to complete.